-I've heard this quote many times in my life and I have used it liberally with my teams.
+I've heard this quote many times, and I have used it liberally with my teams.
 I believe that it is a variation of a quote by Louis Pasteur.
-Another similar quote, from the Roman philosopher Seneca, is "Luck is what happens when preparation meets opportunity."
+Some references refer to the quote as "chance favors the prepared mind."
+Another similar quote from the Roman philosopher Seneca is, "Luck is what happens when preparation meets opportunity."

-Both of these "luck favors the prepared" quotes highlight the necessity of being prepared and the role preparation has in reducing the undesirable potential of unmanaged chance.
+Both "luck favors the prepared" quotes highlight the necessity of being prepared and the role preparation has in reducing the undesirable potential of unmanaged chance.

 How to Be Prepared